sixfeetup/2023_DjangoConUS_PoweringEnergyStorage/slides.md

 - People are constantly updating and optimizing Excel sheets; every new version results in re-evaluation
 - Sometimes (small) changes in formulas without notice
 - People are still working with Excel while app is built
-- Contant change of business requirements is easier doable in Excel than updating code
+- Constant change of business requirements is easier doable in Excel than updating code
 :::